oktadev/okta-blog/_source/_posts/2022-07-11-kubernetes-jhipster-aws.md

 Before you get started, install the required software listed below.
 You'll need to sign up for an Amazon Web Services account and a free Okta account (which you will be able to sign up for later using the Okta CLI).
 The Kubernetes cluster required to finish this tutorial **does not qualify for free tier on AWS**.
 However, **if you are careful about stopping and deleting the cluster** when not actively working on the tutorial, the cost should be very small, only a few dollars.

-- [Docker](https://docs.docker.com/get-docker/): you’ll need to have **Docker Engine** installed.
+- [Docker](https://docs.docker.com/get-docker/): you'll need to have **Docker Engine** installed.
-- [Docker Hub](https://hub.docker.com/): you’ll need a Docker Hub account to host the Docker images so that EKS can pull them.
+- [Docker Hub](https://hub.docker.com/): you'll need a Docker Hub account to host the Docker images so that EKS can pull them.
 - [Java 11](https://adoptopenjdk.net/): this tutorial requires Java 11.
 If you need to manage multiple Java versions, SDKMAN! is a good solution.
 Check out [their docs to install it](https://sdkman.io/install).
 - [JHipster CLI](https://www.jhipster.tech/installation/): you'll use the JHipster CLI to bootstrap the application.
 To install with `npm` just use `npm install -g generator-jhipster`
-- [Okta CLI](https://cli.okta.com/manual/#installation): you’ll use Okta to add security to the microservice network.
+- [Okta CLI](https://cli.okta.com/manual/#installation): you'll use Okta to add security to the microservice network.
 You can register for a free account from the CLI.
 - [Amazon Web Services](https://aws.amazon.com/free): sign up for an AWS account.
 - [AWS CLI](https://aws.amazon.com/cli/): Amazon Web Service CLI
 - [eksctl](https://github.com/weaveworks/eksctl): you'll use `eksctl` to create your cluster on EKS